offen/offen/README.md

 - All original source code is licensed under [Apache-2.0][license-apache].
 - All documentation is licensed under [Apache-2.0][license-apache].
-- The Offen icon and logo are licensed as [CC-BY-NC-ND-4.0][license-cc].
+- The Offen Fair Web Analytics icon and logo are licensed as [CC-BY-NC-ND-4.0][license-cc].

-See the [NOTICE][notice] file for license information on works that get bundled by Offen.
+See the [NOTICE][notice] file for license information on works that get bundled by Offen Fair Web Analytics.

 [license-apache]: https://github.com/offen/offen/blob/development/LICENSES/Apache-2.0.txt
 [license-cc]: https://github.com/offen/offen/blob/development/LICENSES/CC-BY-NC-ND-4.0.txt